laharigandrapu/TheSparksFoundation/README.md

 # TheSparksFoundation
 Hello!
-This repository consists the files of the task I did as a part of my Internship in The Sparks Foundation
+This repository consists the files of the tasks I did as a part of my Internship in The Sparks Foundation